madetech/handbook/team-norms/development_practices.md

 ## Commit little and often

-Engineers should commit frequently (5, 10, 15+ times per day) using short-lived branches that are merged back in to master via PR the same day.
+Engineers should commit frequently (5, 10, 15+ times per day) using short-lived branches that are merged back in to main via PR the same day.
 Commit messages should be well [structured and descriptive](https://github.com/erlang/otp/wiki/writing-good-commit-messages).

 ## Bring the pain forward